Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part5/GitHub-Docker-Runner-Azure-Part5.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Docker-Runner-Azure-Part5/assets/q04.png)

-These queue messages which represents our workflows will automatically cause KEDA to scale up and create more self hosted runners on our repo:
+These queue messages which represents our workflows will automatically cause KEDA to scale up and create more self hosted runners on our repository based on the demand/load of workflows:

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Docker-Runner-Azure-Part5/assets/runner02.png)